Garden City Is For Kids

 Asana Climbing Gym

 Now that the kiddos are on a sugar high, let them climb the walls!
 Asana Climbing Gym offers indoor climbing and bouldering in a supportive environment, with routes for newbies and more experienced climbers alike.
 Good news for parents: kids ages 9-17 climb at a discounted rate.
 Have the kids test their creative skills at the Reuseum, where they can learn how to build their own hovercrafts, explore magnetism, craft simple circuit boards, or even create a robot!
-Classes are on hold due to the pandemic, but check the Reuseum’s website for the reopening of its STEM-friendly classes.
+Classes are held weekly, check them out here.

 Parks, Parks, and More Parks

 Garden City boasts a series of beautiful parks, many of them linked by the riverside Greenbelt path that winds through the city.
 Depending on the time of year, the kids might enjoy swimming at Esther Simplot Park, playing at River Pointe Park, climbing the playground equipment at Riverfront Park, fishing at Riverside Park, tackling the jungle gym at Mystic Cove Park, or watching the surfers (or giving river sports a try themselves) at Boise Whitewater Park.

 When you enter the Garden City Public Library, you immediately notice that it’s not your typical hushed-voice hall of books — its slogan is “Not a Quiet Library.”
 The library’s children’s programming is second to none: Expect crafts, themed story times (yoga, trucks, hummingbirds, and plenty of other kid-friendly topics) music circles, movie-watching parties, movement classes … the list goes on and on.
 These events have been virtual during the pandemic, but will be in-person as soon as its safe.
 Check the Garden City Public Library’s website before your visit for an up-to-date schedule and full list of things to do.